Diax170/scroll-flake/README.md

 ```

 ## NixOS Module
-The NixOS module is still in testing, but you should be able to use it to enable scroll and configure some basic options.
+A NixOS module is available that provides an easy way to enable scroll, and additionally configure some basic options.

-Firstly, you need to import the scroll-flake module in your NixOS configuration's flake:
+If you wish to use it, you need to first import the scroll-flake module in your NixOS configuration's flake:

 ```nix
 {